Manage updates for multiple machines

 Enable update management for non-Azure virtual machines and computers

 For instructions on how to enable update management for non-Azure Windows virtual machines and computers, see Connect Windows computers to the Log Analytics service in Azure.

 For instructions on how to enable update management for non-Azure Linux virtual machines and computers, see Connect your Linux computers to Log Analytics.

 View computers attached to your automation account

 After enabling update management for your machines, you can view their information by clicking Computers.
-Computer information such as Name, Compliance, Environment, OS Type, Critical and Security Updates, and Other Updates are available.
+Computer information such as Name, Compliance, Environment, OS Type, Critical and Security Updates, Other Updates, and Update Agent Readiness are available.